-The Disability Signpost Service helps guide disabled people, their carers, friends and family to appropriate information and advice.
+This service helps guide disabled people, their carers, friends and family to appropriate information and advice.
 Information on a wide range of topics related to disability including transport, benefits, sports, housing, carers and volunteering is available.

-The service is provided by Basingstoke and District Disability Forum (BDDF) and is available at different venues, please follow us on Facebook @bddforum for dates and locations.
+It is provided by Basingstoke and District Disability Forum (BDDF) and is available at different venues, please follow us on Facebook @bddforum for dates and locations.

 To receive a monthly newsletter or for further information, visit The Disability Forum website, email them at email@example.com or phone 01256 423869.

-Basingstoke Connect is a door to door transport service for anyone who finds it difficult to use ordinary buses.
+A door to door transport service for anyone who finds it difficult to use ordinary buses.
 The minibuses are specially adapted with handrails, low steps and ramps for people using walking frames or wheelchairs.
 You can use the service if you have a mobility or sensory impairment.
 You don't have to be a wheelchair user.
 The cost of the service is based on a system similar to bus fares.

 To register and make bookings call 01256 462101.

 We have partnered with AccessAble which provides access information for over 500 venues in the area through funding from the council.